How exactly do you say green in Italian?

 Le persiane sono di un verdino molto chiaro.
 Non mi piacciono.

-The shutters are very light greenish.
+The shutters are of a very light greenish color.
 I don’t like them.

 Verdognolo

-Verdognolo translates the English greenish, so it’s used to mean something green but not quiet.
+Verdognolo translates as greenish, so it’s used to mean something green, but not quiet.

 Verdognolo